RedMser/godot-fluent-translation/README.md

 - Download a compatible version of Godot.
     - **Default**: [Godot v4.3 dev 6](https://godotengine.org/article/dev-snapshot-godot-4-3-dev-6/) or newer.
     - **Forked**: The executable is included in the extension's zip file.
-- Start (or restart) Godot editor.
+- Start Godot editor.
 - Follow the sample code to see if installation was successful.
-You can also try the sample project in the `godot` folder of this repository.
+You can also try the sample project in the `godot` folder of this repository (removing any code which causes errors).

 ## Code Sample